chaimpollak/BehavioralCloning/README.md

 ## Recovery data

-After traing the model on the udacity's training data, My model performed well but had no means of recovery.
+After training the model on the udacity's training data, My model performed well but had no means of recovery.
 I decided to add recovery data to the udacity training data.

 Below is a video of the recovery data I added: